evegeris/groundtruth_webapp/README.md

 3. An example of how to read in a JSON file
 4. An automation method that will draw ANY polygon from a JSON file

+### Etc.
+* image filepaths in database assumed to be relative to the static/images folder

 #### Modules & Packages
 TO add additional modules/packages not included with rdash-angular, add them to `bower.json` and then update `index.html`, to include them in the minified distribution output.